lake-wg/edhoc/draft-ietf-lake-edhoc.md

-## Applicability Template {#applicability}
+## Application Profile {#applicability}

 EDHOC requires certain parameters to be agreed upon between Initiator and Responder.
-Some parameters can be agreed through the protocol execution (specifically cipher suite negotiation, see {{cs}}) but other parameters may need to be known out-of-band (e.g., which authentication method is used, see {{method}}).
+Some parameters can be negotiated through the protocol execution (specifically, cipher suite, see {{cs}}) but other parameters are only communicated and may not be negotiated (e.g., which authentication method is used, see {{method}}).
+Yet other parameters need to be known out-of-band.

-The purpose of the applicability template is to describe the intended use of EDHOC to allow for the relevant processing and verifications to be made, including things like:
+The purpose of an application profile is to describe the intended use of EDHOC to allow for the relevant processing and verifications to be made, including things like:

 1. How the endpoint detects that an EDHOC message is received.
 This includes how EDHOC messages are transported, for example in the payload of a CoAP message with a certain Uri-Path or Content-Format; see {{coap}}.
    * The method of transporting EDHOC messages may also describe data carried along with the messages that are needed for the transport to satisfy the requirements of {{transport}}, e.g., connection identifiers used with certain messages, see {{coap}}.